Treatment – Teen Depression

 This is a national problem.
 Teen depression requires an expanded array of clinical and holistic modalities.
 Most importantly, treatment options must address the root causes of depression.
 Also, new issues are brought about by an ever-changing world.
 One of Newport Academy’s primary objectives is to fill this treatment gap.

 Look at the national statistics for yourself.
-Hence, you will see that teen depression is not only affecting your child, but many others as well.
+Hence, you will see that teenage depression is not only affecting your child, but many others as well.
 Please know that, as a parent, you are not alone.
 Furthermore, help is available.

 “A child’s biology and psychology create their overall temperament, which determines how they take in and process the world.
 Some kids and teens are more sensitive, and if they’re unable to find healthy coping mechanisms to help them handle these intense feelings and reactions, they may spiral into depression, anxiety, or other condition.”